shuup/shuup-guide/source/orders.rst

    or email to select an existing customer, click the search icon to launch the customer selection popup or leave the field blank to create a new customer along with the order.
-If a customer is selected, click the bin icon to delete it
+If a customer is selected, click the bin icon to delete it.

 ..   .. image:: orders/customer-details.png